houseabsolute/ubi/README.md

 First, there are
 [the GitHub API rate limits](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
-These can be as low as 60 requests per hour per IP when not providing a `GITHUB_TOKEN`, so you will almost certainly want to provide this.
+This limit can be as low as 60 requests per hour per IP when not providing a `GITHUB_TOKEN`, so you will almost certainly want to provide this.
 When running in GitHub Actions you can use the `${{ secrets.GITHUB_TOKEN }}` syntax to set this env var, and in that case the rate limits are per repository.